Navy falls to three-time champion Boston, 4-1.

 Puryear is the only head coach in the history of the Navy women's tennis program.
 He mentored a club program in his first year during the 2008-09 season and the program has been at the varsity level ever since.

 Puryear needed just five seasons to reach the 100-win mark at Navy as he reached the milestone during the 2013-14 season.
-He currently owns a 101-30 record in five varsity seasons in Annapolis.
-Puryear has led the Mids to an 18-3 record during the Patriot League Regular Season and the team is 77-15 in home dual matches.
+He currently owns a 121-37 record in six varsity seasons in Annapolis.
+Puryear has led the Mids to a 22-3 record during the Patriot League Regular Season and the team is 89-18 in home dual matches.

-Puryear has led the Mids to at least the Patriot League Semifinals in each of their first five seasons as a conference member.
-Navy also made three straight trips to the league championship match from 2011-13.
+Puryear has led the Mids to at least the Patriot League Semifinals in each of their first six seasons as a conference member.
+Navy has also made four trips to the league championship match.

 Three Midshipmen earned All-Patriot League honors with senior Erin Snook being named to the all-league first team.
 Senior captain Darien Sears and sophomore Sam Droop were both selected to the all-league second team.
 Snook graduated as Navy's all-time leader in career in singles wins (90), doubles wins (61), combined wins (151) and career singles dual wins (151).